 - Email: firstname.lastname@example.org

 Lopez-Phillips strives to ensure Sonoma State students have the highest quality experiences both inside and outside the classroom.
 As a first-generation college student from a multicultural background (Castilian Spanish, Native American, Filipino, Irish and English), he knows firsthand the challenges students face.
 These parts of his identity provide insight, empathy, and affinity for Sonoma State students and serve as a strong motivator for the work he does.
 "Helping students succeed" is not only the motto of the Student Affairs Division, it is Lopez-Phillips' personal commitment to each student at Sonoma State University.
-Tangible evidence of his personal commitment to students includes serving as the advisor for numerous student clubs, and currently serving as advisor to Black Scholars United.
+Tangible evidence of his personal commitment to students includes serving as the advisor for numerous student clubs.